 But before I even entered the tent I felt called back outside, felt called to sleep beside my two best friends underneath the sky.

 Instead of feeling irritated when I woke, I was seized by the feeling that, more than ever, I was exactly where I needed to be in that moment and in my life.
 I was suddenly calm.
 It was all simple, it was all right before me.
-It was all embodied but what I was doing in that exact moment, by the choice I had made that night.
+It was all embodied by what I was doing in that exact moment, by the choice I had made that night.
 The choice to forgo certain comfort and sleep outside was one that seemed so insignificant at the time but that I realized then actually represented everything I was about to do, everything I wanted my life to be.

 In the tent, I would have had a warm, pleasant, uninterrupted night’s sleep.
 I would have been comfortable.
 It would have been easy.
 It was my initial reaction because it was the path of least resistance, it was the choice that felt like the best one because it was the easiest.
 But it wasn’t.
 The best choice was to drag my sleeping bag out into the chilly night air and lay it beside two people who brought out in me what I wanted to be brought out.
 And so I knew it would have to be, it would be for the rest of my life.